rishibabu/nordeaTask/README.md

      - To test our application please consider the below mentioned steps
        1) First clone the repositiory using (git clone https://github.com/rishibabu/nordeaTask.git)
        2) This is java based Spring boot application which uses maven as a build tool to test you need to download jdk from https://www.oracle.com/in/java/technologies/javase/jdk11-archive-downloads.html
-       3) set the Enviroenment variables for running java command everywhere or go the jdk bin folder directly and copy the java exe file path then go to the jar file location run the java command
+       3) Set the Environment variables for running java command everywhere(refer https://www.ibm.com/docs/en/b2b-integrator/5.2?topic=installation-setting-java-variables-in-windows) or go the jdk bin folder directly and copy the java exe file path then go to the jar file location run the java command
-       4)
-      - First download jdk from https://www.oracle.com/in/java/technologies/javase/jdk11-archive-downloads.html then either set the Enviroenment variables for running           java command everywhere or go the jdk bin folder directly and copy the java exe file path then go to the jar file location run the java command.
-     - Download the Maven build tool from https://maven.apache.org/download.cgi
+       4) Next download the Maven build tool from https://maven.apache.org/download.cgi.
+       5) After setting up java and downloading the maven then go to our cloned project base location,copy the path eg-> D:\XXX\NordeaRepo\Nordea
+       6) Go to the maven bin folder eg - D:\XXX\apache-maven-3.8.5-bin\bin then open the command prompt run the command **mvn -f D:\XXX\NordeaRepo\Nordea clean install**.This command will create a jar file inside the target folder of our project eg-D:\XXX\NordeaRepo\Nordea\target
+       7) Go to the target folder then open the command prompt run the famous java - jar command **eg java -jar xxx-snaphot.jar**
+       8) The application will be running in your localhost at port 8080 after is up and running go to the Swagger link http://localhost:8080/swagger-ui/index.html#/banking-controller/getEmployeeDetails then hit the **try it out** button then give the parameter **EmployeeID** as EMP100 for the sake of testing the GET call will give a sample savings response for that user
      - Go inside the project folder
    * If the application must be deployed to a server in remote location, how would you do it?